 Arriving in the former Inca capital of Southern Peru, we are met by our guide or a KE representative who will arrange the transfer to the group's hotel.
-As we are now at an altitude of 3200 metres we will spend most of today taking it easy in order to acclimatise to the rarefied air.
-Depending on arrival time, the afternoon is free to relax and explore at leisure.
-Early evening we meet with our guide at the hotel for a trip briefing and head out to a local restaurant for dinner.
+As we are now at an altitude of 3200 metres we spend most of today taking it easy in order to acclimatise to the rarefied air.
+Depending on arrival time, we have the afternoon to relax and explore at our leisure and we may want to sample the local altitude remedy, coca tea.